Barcodes have become universal as they have succeeded in the commercial industry with their use at check-outs of every supermarket.

 The barcode was first invented by Norman Joseph Woodland and Bernard Silver and was patented in the US in 1951.
 Early use of one type of barcode in an industrial context was sponsored by the Association of American Railroads in the late 1960s.

 - AIDC refers to methods of automatically identifying objects, collecting data about them, and adding them directly to computer systems, without any human involvement.

-- AIDC includes various technologies as QR codes, Barcodes, Radio Frequency Identification (RFID), Biometrics, Magnetic Strips, Optical Character Recognition (OCR), Smartcards, Voice Recognition.
+- AIDC includes various asset tracking technologies as QR codes, Barcodes, Radio Frequency Identification (RFID), Biometrics, Magnetic Strips, Optical Character Recognition (OCR), Smartcards, Voice Recognition.